 At Selkirk College, we are committed to providing an accessible learning environment where all students feel welcome, can access learning and can demonstrate their knowledge.
 We recognize that every student has unique needs and abilities.

-**During COVID-19 our Accessibility Services team is still here to support you, just remotely.
-We understand this may not be what you are used to.
 Advanced planning is needed for academic accommodations such as test and exam accommodations.
 Other academic accommodations also take time to implement.
+By appointment, you can meet with us in-person, via Zoom or a telephone meeting.

 To make an appointment with an Accessibility Coordinator, at any campus: